 - If adding sprinkles, do so while the icing is wet.

 - Make sure to use softened butter so that it creams with the sugar properly.
 Also a room temperature egg will blend into the mixture properly, not cold egg.

 - Royal icing consistency: If your royal icing is too thin, it will run off the cookies and not set as hard.
 Err on the side of thicker.
 So long as the icing smooths, when you tap the cookie lightly on the bench, it’s thin enough.
 You can thicken with more icing sugar or thin with more water.

 Yes, you can.
 You can freeze sugar cookies baked or just the dough however, they are best frozen without the royal icing decoration.

-Place them in an airtight bag or container and freeze as normal.
+Place them in an airtight bag or container and freeze as normal for up to 2 months.
 To thaw, just remove from the freezer and thaw in the fridge overnight or even at room temperature still covered.

 How to store sugar cookies

 Store sugar cookies (both decorated and undecorated) in an airtight bag or container in a cool place.
 They will keep well for 2-3 weeks.

 These carrot, easter bunny and easter egg sugar cookies are perfect for stacking and boxing up with pretty ribbon for gifting at easter time.